HarryS2496/Kings-Fist-Webnovel/chapters/chapter4.md

 Even in broad daylight, Georg’s shadow exposed no humanity.

-The polite smile held no warmth; it only masqueraded it.
+The polite smile held no warmth.
+Another masquerade.

 To face him here was an unexpected trial confirming the worst of his fears.